Michman-dev/docs/source/account/ssh.md

 ## Adding SSH Keys to Your Servers

-Before you provision a server for the first time, you should add your SSH keys to your account.
-You can do this from the account page (opens new window) in the Forge dashboard.
+Before you provision a server for the first time, you should add your own SSH keys to your account.
+You can do this from your Michman Account [SSH Keys Page][ssh].

+[//]: # (TODO: Is this ever correct?
+How is our user isolation actually works?)
+During server creation Michman will add these keys to `michman` user on your server.
+This will allow you to manually SSH into your server as `michman` user.